In order to be eligible to apply, applicants must:

 In addition to your school record, as an applicant you must also provide either your SAT, ACT, TOEFL (Test of English as a Foreign Language), or GED (General Education Development) score report.

-As an applicant you must provide your most recent 1040 Tax Return as well as your FAFSA (Free Application for Federal Student Aid) or Student Aid Report (SAR) for verification of financial aid.
+As an applicant you must provide your FAFSA (Free Application for Federal Student Aid) or Student Aid Report (SAR) for verification of financial aid.
 If you are applying for a renewal, you will also be required to submit your most current Financial Aid package from the college which you attend.

 If you are selected as a semi-finalist, you will be interviewed by a member of the Scholarship Committee.